-Unfortunately, a parent who has a child who has an eating disorder must look deeply for root causes beyond body and food.
-Childhood trauma is incredibly common and is often an underlying factor driving in eating disorders.
-If childhood trauma is part of your child’s disorder, then often she or he can only recover when the trauma is treated.
+Unfortunately, a parent who has a child who has an eating disorder must also look for possible childhood trauma.
+Childhood trauma is incredibly common and is often a factor, even a cause of eating disorders.
+When childhood trauma has occurred, it needs to be treated.

 What is the Adverse Childhood Experiences Study?

-The Adverse Childhood Experiences Study (ACE Study), conducted by Kaiser Permanente and the Centers for Disease Control and Prevention, tracked long-term health outcomes and found a strong connection between adverse childhood experiences (ACEs) and lifetime health problems.
+The Adverse Childhood Experiences Study (ACE Study) was conducted by Kaiser Permanente and the Centers for Disease Control and Prevention.
+It tracked long-term health outcomes and found a strong connection between adverse childhood experiences (ACEs) and lifetime health problems.

 Childhood trauma is common

 The study found that adverse childhood experiences are very common.
-Sixty-seven percent of people have at least one ACE, 40% of people have two or more ACEs, and 20% of people have four or more ACEs.
+Sixty-seven percent of people have at least one ACE.
+Forty percent of people have two or more ACEs.
+And 20% of people have four or more ACEs.
 ACEs tend to occur in clusters: 87% of individuals who reported one ACE reported at least one additional ACE.
 Twenty-eight percent of participants reported physical abuse and 21% reported sexual abuse.

 The top 10 Adverse Childhood Experiences are: